Paul M. Grubb, Jr.,

 The Paul M. Grubb Jr. Student Peace Award is an annual award offered by the Elizabethtown College Alumni Peace Fellowship to aid students in spreading peace and justice to the larger world.

 To be eligible for this award, you must create a proposal for a service or research project focused on peace and justice objectives.
-The winner will receive a $1,000 grant to help him or her accomplish their goals.
+The winner will receive a $2,000 award to help him or her accomplish their goals.

 - Take time to think through your proposal with care.